Oswaldo Vigas: Paris

-While in Paris, Vigas attended the École des Beaux-Arts.
-He also received a commission for five mosaic murals at the Universidad Central de Venezuela, which UNESCO designated a World Heritage Site in 2000.
+Vigas lived in Paris for twelve years, where he met his wife Janine and was associated with Fernand Léger, Max Ernst, and Wifredo Lam.

-During most of the 1950s, his works shifted away from the human figure and towards constructivism and abstraction.
+During most of the 1950s, his work shifted away from the human figure and toward constructivism and abstraction.
+Between 1953 and 1958, Vigas exhibited regularly in France and Venezuela.

+Title: Un elemento-personaje vertical en evolución horizontal.
+One of 5 murals completed by Oswaldo Vigas in 1954 at the Universidad Central de Venezuela.

 In 1953, he participated in the São Paulo Biennial and in a group show at the Musée d’Art Moderne de la Ville de Paris, among other exhibitions.
+He also received a commission for five mosaic murals at the Universidad Central de Venezuela, which was designated a World Heritage Site by UNESCO in 2000.

-Between 1953 and 1958, Vigas exhibited regularly in France and Venezuela.
-In 1954, he represented Venezuela at the XXVII Venice Biennale and was part of the Painters of Venezuela traveling exhibition at the Pan-American Union, sponsored by the Smithsonian Institution.
+In 1954, he was the first artist to represent Venezuela at the XXVII Venice Biennale.
+In the same year, he was part of the Painters of Venezuela traveling exhibition at the Pan-American Union, organised by the Museo de Bellas Artes.

-During the late 1950s to mid-1960s, while he was still living in France, Vigas was invited to participate in an important survey about Latin American art in which he received the first prize: the Gulf-Caribbean Art Exhibition, curated by Lee Malone at The Museum of Fine Arts, Houston.
-He also had exhibitions at the Slater Memorial Museum of Norwich, Connecticut and the University of Nebraska Art Gallery, and participated in the Contemporary Drawings from Latin America show at the Pan-American Union in Washington, D.C.
+During the late 1950s to mid-1960s, while still in France, Vigas was invited to participate in a survey of Latin American art in which he received first prize: the Gulf-Caribbean Art Exhibition, curated by Lee Malone at the Museum of Fine Arts, Houston.

+Vigas also had exhibitions at the Slater Memorial Museum of Norwich, Connecticut and the University of Nebraska Art Gallery, and participated in the Contemporary Drawings from Latin America exhibition at the Pan-American Union in Washington, D.C.
 He was included in another large survey exhibition, South American Art Today, curated by José Gómez Sicre at the Dallas Museum of Fine Art.

-Although Vigas drew inspiration from Pablo Picasso, his son Lorenzo has stated that Vigas did not seek closer ties with Picasso.
-Not long after a visit of Vigas to Picasso in 1955 "the features of the faces found in Pre-Columbian art began to show up in his paintings".
-Vigas became interested in anthropology and what were referred to as "primitive cultures" and channelled his works of the 1950s into a search for an authentic language of artistic expression, combining gestural, geometric and figurative paintings.
-He progressively explored connections with early cultures and the notion of a personal identity marked by telluric, magical and personal imaginative resources.
-His works show this approach from the 1960s onward.
+After visiting Pablo Picasso in 1955, features commonly found in pre-Columbian art, particularly stylized faces, began to appear in Vigas’s paintings.
+While Vigas drew inspiration from Picasso, his son Lorenzo has stated he did not seek closer ties with the artist.

+During the 1950s, Vigas became interested in anthropology and the early cultures of the Americas.
+He developed a personal approach that combined gestural, geometric and figurative work.
+He later looked to early cultures as a way to explore personal identity, using symbols and imagery drawn from nature and myth, which is shown in his work from the 1960s onward.

-He lived in Paris for twelve years, where he met his wife Janine and was associated with Fernand Léger, Max Ernst, and Wifredo Lam.
-In 1964, he moved back to Valencia, Venezuela and continued to exhibit his work thoroughly throughout the country.
+In 1964, he moved back to Valencia, Venezuela and continued to exhibit his work throughout the country.
 In 1967, his son Lorenzo was born, and in 1970, he relocated to Caracas.